knit-bee/tei-transform/README.md

  contains only `<change/>` or `<listChange/>` elements as direct children.
 If the original format uses `<list/>`, the resulting document might not be valid.

-For all available transformation plugins, see [Available Plugins](Available_plugins.md) .

 ### Example